pantor/ruckig/README.md

 ## Benchmark

-We find that Ruckig is around twice as fast as Reflexxes Type IV and well-suited for control cycles as low as half a millisecond.
+We find that Ruckig is more than twice as fast as Reflexxes Type IV and well-suited for control cycles as low as half a millisecond.

 ![Benchmark](https://github.com/pantor/ruckig/raw/master/doc/benchmark.png?raw=true)